Pasteur Bizimungu: Early life

 A Rwandan, Bizimingu was born in the Gisenyi prefecture of Rwanda.
 According to the academic Filip Reyntjens, Bizimungu had ties to radical anti-Tutsi groups as a student in the 1970s, but later joined the RPF.
 He served as President of Rwanda after the 1994 genocide.

 Relationship to MRND

 In the 1980s and 1990s, Bizimungu worked within the MRND government which ruled Rwanda until 1994.
 Prior to 1990, Bizimungu had close ties to Hutu president Juvénal Habyarimana.
 During this period, he held several positions, including director-general of Electrogaz, the national electricity company.

 In 1990 he joined the Rwandan Patriotic Front (RPF) after his brother, a colonel in the Rwandan Armed Forces, was murdered.
 At the time, the RPF was just beginning its invasion of Rwanda from Uganda, starting the Rwandan Civil War.
 Bizimungu lived in exile in Belgium, serving as the party's information officer.
 In 1993, he helped negotiate the 1993 Arusha Accords.

-After Habyarimana's death in a plane crash on 6 April 1994, ethnic extremists unleashed the Rwandan genocide.
+After Habyarimana's assassination in a plane crash on 6 April 1994, ethnic Hutu extremists unleashed the Rwandan genocide.